Mazeral/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 - Where are SPOF: The loadbalaner: If the load balancer failes, the web app will fail The application server: If it fails, then the web app will.
-The database: If it fails, then web app will.

 - Security issues (no firewall, no HTTPS): Without a firewall, the webapp is vulnerable to external attacks.
 Using HTTP protocl makes the data visible to external attackers which is a huge risk considering if the data contains private information about the users
 - No monitoring: Detecting failures and performance issues is difficult without monitoring